 The parotid gland is the largest salivary gland and it can be found on the side of the face just in front of the ear.
 The submandibular gland can be found just below the lower jaw near the top of the neck.
 The sublingual gland is the smallest of the major glands and it can be found below the tongue.

 The salivary glands are made up of small groups of cells called glands which are connected to the inside of the mouth by long thin channels called ducts.
 The glands make the chemicals in the saliva which travels down the ducts into the mouth.

 Most adenoid cystic carcinomas are first diagnosed after a small tissue sample is removed in a procedure called a biopsy.
-A larger surgical procedure will then be performed to remove the entire tumour.
+A similar procedure called a fine needle aspiration biopsy may also be performed.

 Grade is a word pathologists use to describe the difference between the cancer cells and the cells normally found in the salivary glands.
 Higher grade tumours are more abnormal and look less like normal tissue.

 Adenoid cystic carcinoma is graded on a scale of 1 to 3 (or low, intermediate, and high) based on the amount of tumour cells that are growing in very large groups which pathologists call solid growth.